|Teaching method||Contact hours|

 - justify the choice of one of the six life science domains as the focus area ('track') in their minor program.

 This course consists of (guest) lectures, group work and literature study.
-The (guest) lectures on the life-science content are given by experts for the relevant disciplines.
 Co-teaching between communication and life-science experts will allow students to understand and appreciate the nature of interdisciplinary collaboration approaches to complex societal issues.
-Selected cases will provide students with first-hand insights into the practice of life-science research.
 Students will work in groups to report and reflect on life-science concepts, practices and contributions to societal issues.
 For this group work, students will interview one or more life scientists from a domain of their choice, within the context of a societal issue related to that life science domain.
 This will be reported in a report, which has the format of a scientific feature article (i.e. popular science article).

 For successful completion of the course, students need a minimum mark of 5.5 for each component.